Large deviation and anomalous fluctuations scaling in degree assortativity on configuration networks

-To obtain a family of randomized variants of the initial network configuration, we adopt an edge-swapping procedure as just mentioned \cite{Maslov_Sneppen_2002}.
-We first delete two randomly chosen edges connecting four different vertices $AB$ and $CD$, and then try to add either the edges $AC$, $BD$ or the edges $AD$, $BD$ with equal probabilities.
-In this process, multiple edges between two different vertices are forbidden.
-The edge-swapping trial is accepted with the Metropolis probability \cite{Metropolis1953}
+It was pointed out that the algorithm produces a bias in resulting network configurations \cite{PhysRevE.85.026101}.
+Such a bias can be eliminated by a refusal algorithm \cite{Britton2006}, but the latter is more computationally time-consuming.
+However, it does not produce any effect in our model whether algorithm is applied.
+This is because that the first generated network is only used as the starting point of Monte Carlo sampling introduced below.
+In the long time, the results do not sensitive to the initial configuration.

+We consider a Markov Chain Monte Carlo (MCMC) algorithm in which we weight each network configuration ${\bf A}$ with a Boltzmann weight $r({\bf A})$, where ${\bf A}$ is the adjacency matrix of the underlying network whose entries are defined as $A_{ij}=A_{ji}=1$ if nodes $i$ and $j$ are connected and $A_{ij}=A_{ji}=0$ otherwise, and $r({\bf A})$ is the assortativity coefficient of the network ${\bf A}$.
+To perform the MCMC, we consider the elementary edge swap moves that preserve the degree distribution of the network.
+We consider four different nodes, $i,j,k,\ell$, and one of the three invertible moves ${\bf A}\to F{\bf A}$ in which the following edge swaps are performed \cite{coolen2009constrained,Coolen2017}

+In order to perform any of these three moves the initial two links between the four nodes must be present in the network while the final two links must be absent or vice versa as multiple edges between two different vertices are forbidden.
+Since not all moves are accepted by the algorithm the MCMC algorithm should take into account the fact that some network configurations might allow more moves than others.
+In Fig. \ref{fignet}(a), we show a simple graph of four nodes with two edges.
+There exist two possible configurations to move by edge swaps.
+However, if an additional edge is introduced between nodes 1 and 3 (see Fig. \ref{fignet}(b)), one of the resulting move configurations is forbidden since the parallel edges are present.